 Medium Term Loan – Any loan that has a tenure ranging from two years to less than 10 years is classified as a medium-term loan.
 The credit amount available varies from one firm or individual to the next, depending on the credit rating and a host of other factors.

 Long Term Loan– These are considerable sums that farmers can avail for a tenure ranging between 5 years and 20 years.
 In agriculture, such a line of credit is useful in creating permanent assets.
 For example, with the help of such a loan, farmers can purchase tractors and other farming properties.

 Q. What is the Tenure for Medium-Term Rural Credits?

 Importance of Rural Credit in India

-The credit can help farmers acquire seeds, tools, fertilisers and more, which are essential parts of their trade.
+The credit can help farmers acquire seeds, tools, fertilizers, and more, which are essential parts of their trade.

-Another valid reason for availing rural credit is to mitigate personal expenses, such as marriage, religious functions, death and more.
+Another valid reason for availing of Rural Credit is to mitigate personal expenses, such as marriage, religious functions, death, and more.
 Additionally, such financial assistance can also aid in repaying outstanding debts.